Useful

 GIPH < Wrong

-Below is an adapted version of what Tony Francis Degan posted at YouTube:
+Tony Francis Degan at YouTube:

 People need to stop pointing to the “graphics” word as a baseline for the pronunciation, as it doesn't work that way with acronyms; they're treated as their own word.
 So the common rules of English apply, in which: G followed by E, I, or Y is commonly a soft G, while G followed by A, O, or U commonly makes a hard G.